roolebo/tianocore.github.io/How-to-debug-OVMF-with-QEMU-using-GDB.md

 ```
 My Entry point: 0x06AEE496
 ```
 This is useful to double check your symbols are fixed up to the correct line numbers in your source file.
-Otherwise, the code you see in DBG may not be the code that is executing.
+Otherwise, the code you see in GDB may not be the code that is executing.

-### Invoking DBG
+### Invoking GDB
 In the terminal(2) prompt
 1. Change to the directory where the `hda-contents` is located
 2. Invoke DBG with the source layout window using `bash$ dbg --tui` .